Hosted by Maureen Facilitated by Leisel or Sharon

 What do I need to do before the Digital Visit?

-Print Information for Supporting Adults letter to share with adults that may be assisting if that is provided for your program.
+If there is one provided, print Information for Supporting Adults letter to share with adults that may be assisting.

 Organise learners into groups if specified in the pre-visit information.